Qwinn1/forktools/README.md

 cd forktools
 bash installft.sh  # This will update all scripts without touching your config files. bash installft.sh  # Run it a second time just in case the install script itself was updated during the first run.

+# Only needed if this is your first ever install of forktools
+source ~/.bashrc  # or source ~/.bash_profile if you're on MacOS X
 ```

 That's it!
 You can run `bash installft.sh` at any time without harm (including whenever you've installed a new fork which needs symlinks created).
 Once version 2.2 is on your system, updating forktools has become super easy, barely an inconvenience.